-- 1. integrate two existing simulation packages MATSim (behavioural agents) and METROPOLIS (time-dependent car-traffic) into UrbanSimE: - design of travel demand generators from UrbanSimE data targeted toward MATSIM and METROPOLIS; - b) design of feedback accessibility indicators relevant to MATSIM and METROPOLIS including time-of-day performance of the transportation systems and compatible with micro-economic theory (logsum's); - 2. leverage capability to individually identify travellers both in MATSim and in UrbanSimE to provide "warm start" capability for runs of the transport model, dramatically reducing computing times (currently several hours per run of transport model); - 3. leverage microscopic analysis capability inside MATSim to provide better accessibility feedback to UrbanSimE. - 4. test the integration using the case study data
+- 1. integrate two existing simulation packages MATSim (behavioural agents) and METROPOLIS (time-dependent car-traffic) into UrbanSimE: - a) design of travel demand generators from UrbanSimE data targeted toward MATSIM and METROPOLIS; - b) design of feedback accessibility indicators relevant to MATSIM and METROPOLIS including time-of-day performance of the transportation systems and compatible with micro-economic theory (logsum's); - 2. leverage capability to individually identify travellers both in MATSim and in UrbanSimE to provide "warm start" capability for runs of the transport model, dramatically reducing computing times (currently several hours per run of transport model); - 3. leverage microscopic analysis capability inside MATSim to provide better accessibility feedback to UrbanSimE. - 4. test the integration using the case study data

-Work 6 Starting date or event 4 package no.

-Software:

-- 1. elaborate the required software and implement the corresponding UrbanSimE/MATSim codes.
-In particular, devise a robust approach to the software integration; - 2. write meaningful test cases both on the UrbanSimE and on the MATSim side (both projects use daily regression testing in their software repositories); also use these test cases to illustrate effects of the integration (See also WP9); - 3. design, implement, test, and "stabilize" (with test cases) the warm start capability.
-Document improvements in computing time; - 4. use existing interface between UrbanSim and VISUM software to integrate METROPOLIS (de Palma and Marchal, 2002; de Palma et al., 1997) within a classical four-step approach as well as an activity-based approach; - 5. implement benchmark tests with METROPOLIS (e.g. no-congestion scenario).
+Work package no. 6 Starting date or event 4 Software: 1. ment the corresponding UrbanSimE/MATSim ach to the software integration; 2. use daily reg banSimE and on the MATSim side (both projects re repositories); also use these test cases to to WP9); 3. esign, implement, test, and "stabilize" (with test cases) the warm start capability.
+Document nprovements in computing time; 4. (de Palma ar and VISUM software to integrate METROPOLIS et al. , 1997) within a classical four-step approach 5. implement be enchmark tests with METROF POLIS (e.g. no-congestion scenario).
+Conceptua al/Software: 1. microscopic f e specific capabilities of behaviour-based r the possibility to consider performance of nmute trips; 2. implement th ese indicators and illustrate/v erify them with corresponding test cases; 3. with regard to ce/Paris scenario with UrbanSim/METROPOLIS e.g. comparison of classical four-step vs. activity- ibilities).
+Other: 1. l behaviour model, such as c ssues that lie at the interface between UrbanSimE ollective decision-making within households or 2. ohic model inside UrbanSimE, especially with at "remembers" its state from one call to the next; 3.
+WP 6 concerning the interacti lling of UrbanSimE actors. ion between activity opportunities and location

-Conceptual/Software:

-- 1. develop accessibility indicators that use the specific capabilities of behaviour-based microscopic transport models, in particular the possibility to consider performance of complete "daily plans" rather than just commute trips; - 2. implement these indicators and illustrate/verify them with corresponding test cases; - 3. perform sensibility analysis on lle de France/Paris scenario with UrbanSim/METROPOLIS with regard to the overall model features (e.g. comparison of classical four-step vs. activity-based demand, static vs. dynamic accessibilities).

-Other:

-- interact with WP 3 especially concerning issues that lie at the interface between UrbanSimE and the travel behaviour model, such as collective decision-making within households or mobility tool selection; - 2. interact with WP 4 concerning a demographic model inside UrbanSimE, especially with respect to a travel behaviour simulation that "remembers" its state from one call to the next; - 3. interact with WP 6 concerning the interaction between activity opportunities and location choice modelling of UrbanSimE actors.